rishikasb/safespace-skill-runbook/README.md

 # SafeSpace Alexa Skill

-General End-to-End Workflow:
+End-to-End Workflow: General Overview & Serviced Used

 - Deploy Chime meeting recording application:
     - Services used: Cloud9, ECR & ECR (Docker image), networking resources (VPC, security groups, subnets), auto-scaling group for ECS cluster, IAM roles
     - General overview:
-        - create repository in ECR, build and upload docker image into ECR
+        - Create repository in ECR, build and upload docker image into ECR
-        - deploy.js script (obtained from amazon-chime-sdk-recording-demo GitHub repository) which creates CloudFormation Stack and sets up the recording service
+        - Deploy.js script (obtained from amazon-chime-sdk-recording-demo GitHub repository) which creates CloudFormation Stack and sets up the recording service
-        - start the Chime meeting and participants can join: meeting URL created from a second deploy.js script (obtained from amazon-chime-sdk-js GitHub repository), which creates CloudFormation Stack, Lambda function, API Gateway resources
+        - Start the Chime meeting and participants can join: meeting URL created from a second deploy.js script (obtained from amazon-chime-sdk-js GitHub repository), which creates CloudFormation Stack, Lambda function, API Gateway resources
-        - start & stop the recording: invoke REST API in API Gateway by utilizing Postman, set up proper AWS account authentication and start/stop meeting recording by sending two separate POST requests.
+        - Start & stop the recording: invoke REST API in API Gateway by utilizing Postman, set up proper AWS account authentication and start/stop meeting recording by sending two separate POST requests.
-        - finally, the successful meeting recording is uploaded to a pre-designated S3 bucket, which connects us to the rest of the analysis steps of the workflow.
+        - Finally, the successful meeting recording is uploaded to a pre-designated S3 bucket, which connects us to the rest of the analysis steps of the workflow.

+- Meeting recording file in S3: copy file to appropriate bucket
+    - Service used: Lambda function
+    - General overview: Copy recording file to the appropriate S3 bucket, which has already been designated to serve as the trigger for the rest of the analysis workflow.
+This achieved by a single Lambda function and utilizes a trigger.

+- Transcribe, transcode, and analyze the recording:
+    - Services used: Lambda, Transcribe, Elastic Transcoder, Sagemaker (Marketplace model)
+    - General overview: TranscribeLambda function utilizes the Transcribe service to convert speech to text.
+The output of this function is a .json file, uploaded to a separate sub-directory of the S3 bucket.
+Once this file is uploaded, the next function is triggered -- the AnalyzeMeetingLambda function.
+This comprises of two steps: transcoding and the audio gender classifier model.
+Elastic Transcoder is used to convert the encoding format of the recording file to base64, as this is the required input to the machine learning model.
+Then, we run the Audio Gender Classifier model in Sagemaker through a batch transform process.
+The final output is %men vs. %women speaking for the duration of the meeting, indicating the analysis is complete.

+- Load and store the completed analysis:
+    - Service used: DynamoDB
+    - General overview: The new analysis item is loaded into the DynamoDB table.
+Each new table entry contains the following information: the "fact number", which is how we have specified each value in the Alexa skill, the analysis itself (%men vs. %women speaking), the meeting-id (which is the entire filepath from S3), and the meeting-category (which is a sub-directory in the S3 bucket and can be pre-defined by the user).

+- Alexa Skill: query for analysis of latest meeting
+    - Service used: Alexa Skills Kit, Alexa Developer Console
+    - General overview: The skill is invoked in the developer console, but can also be invoked in any Echo device.
+The skill is invoked by the user saying "open SafeSpace skill", at which point we have entered the skill.
+Next, the user says a simple command, "analyze my meeting", which returns a two-part speech output: the number of meetings that have already been analyzed, along with the new analysis item, which is specified by its meeting category and the gender classification output itself.

 #Instructions